peesock/overlay.sh/README.md

 -opts OPTS
     OPTS can be i, o, or io, specifying the storage access mode for ALL overlay mounts.

--R|-relative
-    Paths used in storage access keys and in Tree are not converted to absolute paths.

 -n|-nobind
     Modify the next specified overlay mount *not* to bind to the sink dir; keep it inside